jiko/stopabadcure/_posts/2013-10-13-the-star-turns-thumbs-down-on-tax-measure.md

 The editorial said, in part:

-    "An extra half-cent sales tax, raising $40 million annually for the next 20 years, levied on the second poorest county in the area (after Wyandotte) puts an unfair, regressive burden on a limited slice of the region in search of national advances."
+    An extra half-cent sales tax, raising $40 million annually for the next 20 years, levied on the second poorest county in the area (after Wyandotte) puts an unfair, regressive burden on a limited slice of the region in search of national advances.

 The editorial noted that 10 Kansas City health-care institutions _"already invest million of dollars in research annually and can claim 2,000 scientists among them."_